Grace Berg Schaible: Background

 Grace Lucile Berg was the daughter of immigrant parents.
 Her father, Hans A. Berg, was from Otteren (near Davik), Nordfjord, Norway.
 Her mother, Mandis, hailed from a village near Lindesberg, Sweden.
 Both arrived in the United States separately in 1910.
 When her mother was seven months pregnant, she left the Alaska Territory and moved to Tacoma, Washington, where Berg was born on November 28, 1925.
-While still a babe in arms, she returned with her mother to Alaska.
+She returned to Alaska with her mother while she was still a baby.
 Although her parents were conservative Republicans, she would be a lifelong Democrat.

 She attended public schools in Juneau and graduated from high school in May 1943.
 During her time in Juneau, she was a member of the local chapter of the International Order of the Rainbow for Girls.
 She joined in December 1938 and received the organization's highest honor, the Grand Cross of Color, in 1943.
 Rather than immediately enroll in college upon completing high school, she took time off to work.
 She would alternate between work and academic pursuits until she finished her studies at Yale Law School in January 1959.

 Berg married the widowed Arthur Schaible on Christmas Day, 1958 at Fifth Avenue Presbyterian Church in New York City.
 He was a prominent physician in Alaska and head of the Alaska Native Health Services Hospital in Tanana.